evollu/react-native-fcm/README.md

 - An example working project is available at: https://github.com/evollu/react-native-fcm/tree/master/Examples/simple-fcm-client

 - DO NOT change Android targetSdkVersion >= 26.
 The notification won't show up because of notification channel requirement.
-[Help is needed](https://github.com/evollu/react-native-fcm/pull/699)
+If you have to upgrade, you can use sdk-26 branch and post feedback on [here](https://github.com/evollu/react-native-fcm/pull/699)

 ## Installation